intel-retail/automated-vending/docs_src/events.md

 ]
 ```

-Finally the `inferenceDoorStatus` command is defined by the custom device profile for the EdgeX MQTT Device Service which sends the ping request to the computer vision inference mock.
-More details can be found [`here`](./automated-checkout-services/device_services.md#Inference-Mock).
+Finally the `inferenceDoorStatus` command is defined by the custom device profile for the EdgeX MQTT Device Service which sends the ping request to the CV inference service.
+More details can be found [here](./automated-checkout-services/device_services.md#cv-inference).